 Daniel’s driven and compassionate lawyering style lends force of conviction to his labour and employment advocacy.
 And his technical know-how has enabled us to streamline our business practices and enhance the security of our communications, saving you money and protecting your confidentiality.

 Avant Law is dedicated to your rights.
 Whether you are facing criminal charges, mistreatment in the workplace, or have been wronged by the state or your employer, we’ve got your back.

 We offer exceptionally secure filing and communications systems, to protect your confidentiality.
-For our highest level of security, download our public PGP keys and send us a 4096-bit RSA encrypted e-mail.
-Or get in touch and ask for our secure phone line.
+For our highest level of security, download our public PGP keys and send us a 4096-bit RSA encrypted e-mail, or message Daniel on Jabber using OTR (JID: firstname.lastname@example.org).
+You can also get in touch and ask for our secure phone line.

 The first in our new series on how to start a union in Ontario.
 Is it worth considering?
 Can you find an established union to represent you, or do you create your own?